 Day 12 Seville (1B) Take the time to see all this great city has to offer.
 Opt to explore the interiors and gardens of the Alcázar, a magnificent palace dating from Moorish times, or the true heart of Seville, the Santa Cruz quarter— a charming area with winding alleys, picturesque lime-washed houses, flowery patios, and small squares.

 Seville is home to the world’s largest gothic cathedral — climb the adjoining tower for great views of the city.
 Other attractions include the Museo Arqueológico, the Casa de Pilates and the Parque de María Luisa, which has a maze of paths, garden beds, pretty little patios, fountains, and shaded lawns.

 Please note that if you wish to visit popular sites and want to avoid waiting in line, it is advisable to reserve tickets in advance.
 We recommend pre-arranging your visit to the Alcázar of Seville.

-Day 13 Valencia/Barcelona (1B) Enjoy the morning in Valencia before travelling to Barcelona.
+Day 13 Seville/Barcelona (1B, 1D) Hop on the train and get comfortable on the journey north to Barcelona.
 Take an orientation walk, including visits to the Gothic Quarter and Las Ramblas.
-In the evening participate in a G Adventures supported tapas cooking class served and prepared by migrant youth followed by a group dinner to round out the day.
+In the evening participate in a G Adventures supported tapas cooking class served and prepared by migrant students followed by a group dinner to round out the day.